 Holidays can be learning times too.

-We spent just one week in Umbria in the summer of 2014.
+We spent just one week in Umbria.
 We were guests of Our Whole Village, a company that promotes and encourages mindful global discoveries for families.
 Let’s take a look at some of the learning that happened, some obvious, some unexpected.

 Since we got back, my son has plans to be an organic farmer.